Gabriel-Spinola/C-CPP-Studies/README.md

 ## Where to Start
 First Start With the Fundamentals: [CodeCamp C++ Tutorial stuff](https://github.com/Gabriel-Spinola/CPP-Study/tree/main/CodeCamp) -> [Suraj c++ Tutorials](https://github.com/Gabriel-Spinola/CPP-Study/tree/main/Suraj-Tutorials)

-after that fell free to explore the repo
+after that fell free to explore the repository

 ## Reference Links
 Some stuff that helped to create this repository: